janispritzkau/mc-server-status/README.md

-# Minecraft Server Status Checker
+# Minecraft Server Status

 A small utility for getting the description, player count and ping of a Minecraft server.

 ## Usage